 Tiered Permit Parking

-Cornell’s parking permit tier system matches employees with their most cost effective parking option.
+Cornell’s parking permit rate and privilege tier system matches employees with their most cost-effective parking option.
 Employees should consider all commuting options—including transit, walking, biking, and carpooling to campus—before committing to an annual permit.

 For help making a decision, or to learn more about programs and eligibility requirements, contact Transportation Services.